-The colorful Kyaing Tong Market
+Visit the colorful Kyaing Tong Market

 Another attraction in the area is the local market which is considered to be one of the best in Myanmar, and rightly so.
 In our opinion the best markets can be found in Mandalay but this one is also huge, authentic and has its own special charm.
 While strolling around the endless colorful stands, tasting unfamiliar fruits and veggies, trying to chat with the locals and snapping pictures at the same time, we also met many monks who came to buy fresh produce.
-A good idea is actually to come here before your hike to the local tribes and buy some snacks so you could enjoy a picnic in the beautiful scenery of the mountains while hiking to the tribes.
+Try and come here before your hike to the local hill tribes and buy some snacks so you could enjoy a picnic in the beautiful scenery of the mountains while hiking to the tribes.
 We can recommend the sticky rice wrapped in a banana leaf which was delicious.

 Another thing to do is Kyaing Tong is to visit a local rice wine factory.
 Our guide took us to a small family-owned local “factory” which was nestled amidst small natural woods of bamboo.
-After playing around with the kids we had a taste of the home made rice wine.
+After playing around with the kids we had a taste of the homemade rice wine.
 You’d better prepare yourself – it is really STRONG!

-For tips about planning your trip to Myanmar check out this post.
+For tips about planning your trip to Myanmar, check out this post.